AggressiveUser/AllForOne/README.md

 ## Result :file_folder:

-Once the script completes, you'll find a folder named `Template` in the repository's root directory.
-Inside this folder, you'll find subfolders for each cloned repository, containing the Nuclei tool YAML templates.
+Once the script completes, it will display the total count of templates in a tabular format.
+It will create a folder named `Templates`  in the repository's root directory.
+Inside this folder, you'll find subfolders for each cloned repository segregated as per publication year `CVE-20XX` and others as `Vulnerability-Templates`.
 Each template is stored as a separate file, enabling easy access and utilization for your bug bounty or security testing activities.

 ## Disclaimer :exclamation: